 Discovered in 1911 by the explorer Hiram Bingham, although the ruins were heavily covered by dense jungle foliage, many of the buildings were well preserved and in excellent condition.
 The city consists of more than 200 buildings, from houses to temples, storage buildings and public spaces.
 It's fascinating to be able to gaze down on the city from above and imagine how it would have looked during the height of the Inca empire.

-Border information: If you are leaving in Lima, exit Peru at Lima Airport.
+Border information: If you are leaving in Cuzco, exit Peru at Cuzco Airport.